 Their view of divine perfection led them to think of God as impassible, without passion, because they saw God as unchanging and wholly other, uncreated.
 They saw emotion and feeling as something that belonged to creation rather than to God.
 And for this reason, they relegated the feeling even of Jesus strictly to His humanity.
 They believed that His divinity united in Him as one Person, temporarily on earth by divine economy, did not share passion or feeling – no suffering.
 These belonged to the human nature alone, so that by economy in the unity of humanity and divinity in Jesus, the one Son did share in our sufferings, but not the Father and not the divinity of Jesus, only his humanity.

 A new theology has recently arisen that challenges this antipassianism of divinity.
 It has taken many forms and can be found in the panentheism of Whitehead and Harthshorne, as founders of it and it has much appeal because it sees God as sharing in our sufferings.
 It helps us cope when we see family members dying to think that the Lord suffers with us as we pray.
 These new theologians, unlike the fathers, also tend to maintain that the Creator depended on creation somehow for his own being.
 Whitehead maintained some form of immutability of the divine through “process theology” and it is not anything I spend my time reading so I can’t say whether or not he really does any justice to divine immutability.
 The struggle for all of these is in seeing the Father as dispassionate, lacking feeling.
 It seems incongruous to them, (and to me), that God can lack any good quality if God is perfect.
 Are feelings a bad quality?
 Is suffering a bad quality?
 If it is not unholy, then why must God lack it?
+It seems like something the gnostics believed rather than the apostolic Christians.

 It is all a conundrum that I believe could be solved by asking the cosmostrophic question, a consideration that so far as I know, none of the early church fathers entertained, nor did others after them who honored the tradition they received from that foundation.
 Invariably, the view of the fathers was to see time as something that began with creation, not observing that if God was from all eternity, that there must also have been an eternity that had first passed, which is a mathematical impossibility.
 A minimum of two Universes must exist in order for their to be two separate time frames – the one that is eternal for God, and the other that begins with our own Universe.
 Instead, the fathers all saw time as being ever preexistent, ignoring this impossibility.
 They instead saw God as non-Universal because He is uncreated.
 They never thought of a Universe that was much more vast than our own – infinite – that consisted of nothing but God Himself.
-They assume, like many of us do today, that our own Universe is endless.
-But cosmologists don’t think that is true.
+They assumed, like many of us do today, that our own Universe is endless.
+But in fact, cosmologists don’t think that is true.

 To resolve this with modern cosmology, we can answer the cosmostrophic question and suppose that God must have skipped over time on our behalf to allow us to be created.
 He did not just create us out of nothing.
 He passed over an infinite amount of time in doing so.
 The economy of salvation is thus given to us through Christ into a world infinitely distant from Himself not just in time, still wholly other as the fathers maintained, but in His own endless Universe both as to time, and perhaps space.
-The alternative is to suppose that God is not actually literally from eternity, but would saying so be consistent with the foundation of the apostles?
-No. They would consider that a blasphemy.
-None of them doubted that God was from all eternity.
-And neither has this issue been doubted by any of the subsequent fathers who built on their foundation.
-Do you see how this works?
-God is seen as eternal because being eternal is one of the attributes of perfection.
-God being unchanging is also thought to be such an attribute.
-This is because if God changes, this indicates that one state of being is greater than another.
-They have always maintained that he must be unchanging – immutable – on account of this theology of perfection.
-It is a theology that can first be traced to Ireneus.
+The alternative is to suppose that God is not actually literally from eternity.

-Now I would be willing to entertain the idea that God is not from all eternity, if it were not for the notion of perfection that the early fathers also founded in describing God as they reasoned with the Scriptures.
+Now I would be willing to entertain the idea that God is not from all eternity, if it were not for the notion of perfection that the early fathers also found in describing God as they reasoned with the Scriptures.
 It is this very immutable eternal single perfection that they continually recognize that caused them to assume that divinity could take no part in the economy of this Universe except through the Son, who being sent by God the Father expressed the will of God the Father through the divine work of salvation.

 The problem I have with that is that I don’t see Immutability as excluding passion just because passion is human.
-Just because a quality is human does not mean that it is not also a divine quality first?
+Just because a quality is human does that mean that it is not also a divine quality first?
+Not at all.
 In fact, it stands to reason in the argument for the perfection of divinity, that not only is God immutable, but that God should also lack no good quality in His immutable perfection.
 That human nature is a temporal nature is given in Christ without confusion and His human nature is proven wholly good, not that it is divine.
 His prenacence as Son is not fleshly, but does serve as the Word to man historically, and has existed eternally with the Father before creation.
 What is holy in what is fleshly is surely not excluded in the pre-eternal Son prior to his humanity.
 Thus every good quality of humanity has eternally existed as a quality of the divine perfection.
 This is an observation that stands in contradiction to the notion of divine passianism and unfortunately, I find myself in a quandry over it, as I am confronted with a huge weight of material from the fathers, given their early encounter with the modalists, which resulted in a copious number of works denouncing patripassianism as heresy.

 Seeing this, I have sought to delineate how it is that the divine perfection is fully reconciled with the fact that what is good in humanity has eternally pre-existed as qualities included in the one immutable divine nature, but this presents a great difficulty for me as a foundationist because the foundation started out very much weighted toward defending the separation of Persons in the Trinity and in such a fashion that the theme of immutability seems to have overpowered the reason the theme of immutability came up in the first place – the divine perfection, as persuasively given first through Ireneus.